nuts-foundation/nuts-node/docs/pages/deployment/backup-restore.rst

 The ``directory`` must point to a local or mounted directory.
 The ``interval`` must be formatted as a number and time unit.
 Valid time units are ``s`` (seconds), ``m`` (minutes), ``h`` (hours).

 The Nuts node will place backups at the set interval in the configured directory.
-It'll create sub-directories for different components.
+It creates sub-directories for different components.
-The file names are the same as in the node's ``datadir``.
+The file names follow the same structure as in the node's ``datadir``.
 The backup process will write to a temporary file first and when done rename that file.

 The backup process will only keep a single file per store.
-If you want to keep hourly, daily and weekly backups, you'll have to solve this by using tools like ``rsync`` and ``rsnapshot`` (or others).
+If you want to keep hourly, daily, and weekly backups, you can achieve this with tools like ``rsync`` and ``rsnapshot`` (or others).

 Restore
 =======